 Even parents who continue to work from home exclusively should consider the social benefits of sending children to daycare or preschool, even a few days a week.
 Daycare and preschools offer kids new experiences and new social opportunities.
 Your child’s vocabulary will grow, they will learn a sense of self and how to cooperate and they will be more empathetic and respectful.
 Daycare and preschool build self-confidence.
 A French study showed that children were better behaved and better socialized when they were enrolled in a quality childcare center versus being cared for at home.

 Be sure that your child’s school or care is following strict COVID-19 protocols.
 All staff should be masked at all times, equipment should be regularly sanitized and children’s hands and faces should be kept clean, with frequent soap and water washing.

 What Else Can I Do?

 Questions about your COVID baby, or any of your children?
-Click here to make an appointment or call 708-424-7600.
+Click here to make an appointment at our urgent care or call 708-424-7600.
 We’ll be happy to answer all your questions – and schedule any needed COVID-19 or flu vaccines!